retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([2, 7, 11], 31-EDO)

-You can also use the retune method to approximate a scale in a different
+You can also use retuning to approximate a scale in a different
 tuning:

 .. testcode::

     scale = edo12.index_scale([0, 1, 2])
-    retuned = scale.retune(edo24)
+    retuned = scale.retune_closest(edo24)
     print(retuned)

 .. testoutput::